 Dome switch keypads uses two circuit board traces in conjuction with a metal dome.
 Metal domes typically made of stainless steel, are momentary switch contacts that provide tactility or “snap” and become normally-open tactile switches when actuated on the circuit.

 The main advantage of dome switch keyboards is the tactile snap or feedback when actuated.
 When pressing the key, the user realizes they have actually actuated the switch due the feel and sound feedback received from the dome.

-Another major benefit of the dome switches are the the long lifespan when compared to other styles of keyboards.
-Standard dome switch keyboards are rated up to one million to even five million cycles.
+Another major benefit of the dome switches are the the long lifespan and reliability.
+Standard dome switch keyboards are now rated from one million to even five million cycles.

-Furthermore, dome-switch keyboards can be plated in a variety of metals, including nickel, silver or gold.
-There are many different shapes and sizes of the domes.
-Additionally, there are different actuation forces from low force to high force.
+Domes can also be plated in other metals such as nickel, silver or gold.
+There are also many different shapes (four legged, triangle, round, oblong) and sizes of the domes; as well as a multitude of actuation forces from low force to high force.
 CSI can work closely with you in choosing the right dome to ensure best performance and tactile response for your application.

 How Do I Choose the Right Dome for my Membrane Switch?

 The CSI engineers will work very closely with you in deciding which dome is best for your application.
-Typically the decision is based on the force of the dome (how soft or hard of a press it takes to actuate the dome).
-CSI can also mock up different sample keypads with different dome options so the customer can decide through a more “hands-on” approach.
+Typically the decision is based on the force of the dome (how soft or hard of a press it takes to actuate the dome) and is extremely subjective.
+CSI can mock up different sample keypads with different dome options so the customer can decide through a more “hands-on” approach.